-As of July 31, 2023 and January 31, 2023, the Company held cash and cash equivalents of \$123.7 million and \$154.5 million, respectively, and long-term debt of \$290.6 million and \$272.5 million, respectively, with a maturity date of October 2026.
-In the event that the Company fails to comply with the covenants specified in the 2022 Amended Temasek Facility, the lender has the right to declare all borrowings outstanding, together with accrued and unpaid interest and fees, to be immediately due and payable.
-The Company believes that it will have sufficient liquidity from cash on-hand and future operations to sustain its business operations and to satisfy its debt service obligations and the \$50 million minimum liquidity maintenance covenant for at least the next twelve months from the date these financial statements are issued.
+As of October 31, 2023 and January 31, 2023, the Company held cash and cash equivalents of \$105.9 million and \$154.5 million, respectively, and long-term debt of \$300.2 million and \$272.5 million, respectively, with a maturity date of October 2026.
+In the event that the Company fails to comply with the covenants specified in the 2023 Amended Temasek Facility, the lender has the right to declare all borrowings outstanding, together with accrued and unpaid interest and fees, to be immediately due and payable.
+The Company believes that it will have sufficient liquidity from cash on-hand and future operations to sustain its business operations, satisfy the \$30 million minimum liquidity maintenance covenant and comply with the maximum expenditure covenants for at least the next twelve months from the date these financial statements are issued.